 Favor:

-Fresh fruits (like melon, berries, apples)
+- Fresh fruits (like melon, berries, apples)

-Steamed greens (dandelion, kale, spinach)
+- Steamed greens (dandelion, kale, spinach)

-Herbs like cilantro, fennel, mint, and coriander
+- Herbs like cilantro, fennel, mint, and coriander

-Cooling grains like basmati rice and quinoa
+- Cooling grains like basmati rice and quinoa

-Room-temp or warm (but not hot) meals
+- Room-temp or warm (but not ice cold) meals or drinks

 Avoid or reduce:

-Spicy, fried, or fermented foods
+- Spicy, fried, or fermented foods

-Coffee, alcohol, and overly salty snacks
+- Coffee, alcohol, and overly salty snacks

-Ice-cold drinks or raw meals in excess (these can weaken digestion)
+- Ice-cold drinks or raw meals in excess (these can weaken digestion)

 Try this:

-My Ayurvedic Kitchari blend is a simple, grounding dish that’s easy to digest and naturally calming.
+1. My Ayurvedic Kitchari blend is a simple, grounding dish that’s easy to digest and naturally calming.
 Add fresh herbs and veggies for a seasonal spin.

 2. Shift Your Lifestyle